 D. This imaginary line applies to overthrows and caught fly foul balls.

-E. If the ball is overthrown and hits the fence behind the 1st or 3rd base lines, this is NOT considered out of play and the runner may advance, BUT at his/her own risk.
+E. If the ball is overthrown and hits the fence behind the 1st or 3rd base lines, this is NOT considered out of play and the runner may advance, BUT at their own risk.

 2. Line ups: All teams are required to supply lineups to the umpire and opposing team at the start of each game.